Severe Matted Cat Grooming in Portland

 How long does severe matting removal take?

-Timing depends on coat fusion, sensitivity, and how your cat tolerates handling.
+Timing depends on coat fusion, skin sensitivity, medical status, and how your cat tolerates handling.
 High-risk cases are paced for safety, not speed.

 Is sedation required?

 Not always.
-Many cats can be groomed without sedation using supportive positioning, slow pacing, and threshold-led handling.
-Some cases may require veterinary planning.
+Many cats can be groomed without sedation using TANDEM Cat® support, positioning, pacing, and threshold-led handling.
+Some cases may still require veterinary planning.

 Will my cat need shaving?

-When coat is fully fused, removal may require shaving or pelt release techniques.
-We choose the least invasive option that restores comfort safely.
+When coat is fully fused, shaving or pelt release may be the safest option.
+We choose the least invasive path that restores comfort and protects the skin.

 Will the coat grow back normally?